TodePond/TodePondDotCom/sky/slashes/readme.md

 So— No.

-What I end up with getting— is far too many dashes, because some of them are pre-planned dashes, because that's my writing style that I can't help but doing— do when I'm writing live.
+What I end up with getting— What I end up with is far too many dashes, because some of them are pre-planned dashes, because that's my writing style that I can't help but doing— to do when I'm writing live.
 And then on top of that, I end up changing my mind a lot, so I end up removing or changing stuff.
 I—— It's more like human speech.
 Like, have you ever tried to transcribe raw human speech?
 It's pretty wild really.
 It doesn't make a whole lot of sense as written, uhh— or maybe it does— oh god what am I talking about

 Like what am I supposed to do if my inner monologue writes a dash but then I decide against the dash in the end?
 Do I do a double dash?
 Like "——"?
 It feels ridiculous.